The Missing Cockpit

 And I have no idea what any of them are doing.

-Not because they're secretive.
-Because the tools I use, great tools, mind you, were built for a world where one person uses one terminal for one thing.
-That world ended about a year ago.
+The tools are happy to tell me.
+They were built, great tools, mind you, for a world where one person uses one terminal for one thing.
+That world ended about a year ago, and I still mostly pretend it didn't.

 The Actual Problem